 The usual dose is one 5 mg tablet taken twice a day.

 Your doctor may adjust the dose.
-This may depend on your medical conditions and whether
+This may depend on your medical conditions, results

 How to take it